Consumer Medicine Information

 The usual starting dose is 1.25 mg once daily for a week.
 If well tolerated, your doctor will gradually increase your dose over the next ten weeks.
 The usual dose for maintenance therapy is 10 mg once daily.

-If your conditions gets worse or you no longer tolerate the drug, it may be necessary to reduce the dose again or to interrupt treatment.
+If your conditions worsen, or you no longer tolerate the drug, it may be necessary to reduce the dose again or to interrupt treatment.
 In some patients a maintenance dose lower than 10 mg may be sufficient.
 Your doctor will tell you what to do.

 Your doctor will monitor your blood pressure, heart rate and other vital signs carefully after you start treatment with bisoprolol and during dose increase.